Differences Between Insurance Agent and Broker

 |Business Volume||The business volume for insurance agents is usually limited due to the limited customer base and as they sell products from only one Company.||Brokers have a higher business volume as they deal with multiple products of various Companies.|

 Insurance agents and brokers both act as an intermediary between the insurance company and the customers.
 While both earn from the commissions from the sale of the products however, there are major differences between them which are highlighted in the article.
 Both have their own targets/agendas to meet and to earn a higher commission, however, it is their responsibility to give good service and provide the best product which suits the customers need.

-This has been a guide to the Insurance Agent vs Broker.
+This has been a guide to the Insurance Broker vs Insurance Agent.
 Here we discuss the top differences between insurance agent and broker along with infographics and comparison table.
 You may also have a look at the following articles –